-A few years ago, I had the chance to take part in a Design Thinking workshop.
-The first impression: the room was a mix between an atelier and a day-care facility for children.
-My initial thought: This is going to be fun!
+A few years ago, I took part in a Design Thinking workshop.
+My first impression: the room was a mix between an atelier and a day-care facility for children.
+So, initially, I thought, this is going to be fun!

-Our task was simple – we split into groups of two, and we needed to design a new wallet for our partner.
+Our task was simple – we split into groups of two.
+We needed to design a new wallet for our partner.
 First, I interviewed my partner.
 Then, I came up with a variety of different wallet models, which I then presented to him.
 Based on his feedback, I built a prototype of my best idea and consulted with him again.
-My result was an impressive and futuristic wallet – a piece of advanced technology – and indeed, the process had been enjoyable.
+My result was an impressive and futuristic wallet – a piece of advanced technology – and indeed, the process was enjoyable.

 Like most people that apply this innovative method, I enjoyed the process.
 The wider question, however, is: How useful is Design Thinking for generating ideas?

 Searching for “Design Thinking” on Google, we get 32,700,000 hits.
 But you don’t need to see more than the first few results to get the gist.
 Although there are quite a few definitions, the majority are based on the following five steps: Empathize, Define, Ideate, Prototype, Test.

 And indeed, it’s not surprising to see that these five steps are the core of Design Thinking.
 According to the Hasso Plattner Institute of Design at Stanford, the birthplace of this innovation methodology, this is how the steps are defined: